RosaleeKnight/study-notes/cybersecurity-terminology.md

 ATP (Advanced Threat Protection): Security solutions that defend against sophisticated malware or hacking attacks targeting senisitive data which inclues both software and managed security services.

-Anti-Phising:
+Anti-Botnet: Tool that automatically checks when a user browses a website and if a risk is detected sends a warning such as a CAPTCHA.

 Anti-Virus: A computer program used to prevent, detect and remove malware.

 AI (Artificial Intelligence): The simulation of human intelligence in machines that are programmed to think like humans and mimic their actions.

 Attachment: A computer file sent with an email message.

+Attack Vector: The collection of all vulnerable points by which an attacker can gain entry into the target system.

 Authentication: A process that ensures and confirms a user's identity.